Second Favorite Callers

 Scott Bennett (www.scottbennettcaller.com)

 If the second-favorite designation happens when I work with another caller, Scott officially received that status in May of 2015 when he invited me to record background vocals for his release of "We've Got Tonight" on Acme Recordings.
 I happily obliged and it is now one of my favorite singing calls.
 A successful music producer himself (visit the Acme and Crest Recordings sites to hear his music), Scott has been another mentor as I've ventured into the music game.
 His biggest "assist" was with the creation of Chic's logo design.
 He insisted I didn't need to outsource to make my Chic logo idea a reality and created the template that became the foundation for the final logo.
 I not only ended up with a logo I love, I learned a new skill in the process.
 Choosing the right caller/voice for each singing call is part of the fun of producing.
 Scott's rockin' vocal on Chic Recordings' first release, CHIC1001 - You're No Good, proved I made the right choice for Chic's inaugural tune.
 Shortly after the release I received the following note from a dancer.
 "I just have to say that in all of my 34 years of Square Dancing I have never heard a song as good as Scott's version of "You're no Good."
 Scott did such a great job that when it came time to cut our second and third Ronstadt hits, I went right back to him for the vocals.
 He kindly agreed (both times to become the first second-favorite to record three songs) and delivered two more killer vocals for CHIC1007 - Just One Look, and CHIC1022 - That'll Be the Day.
+Three songs wasn't quite enough, so Scott returned for a fourth with CHIC 1034 - Runaway.
+His bluesy voice was a perfect fit for our Bonnie Raitt inspired version of the Del Shannon classic.
+Just as I knew he would, he knocked the vocal out of the park!
 It's no wonder he's my second-favorite caller!

 I must confess that the first time I was invited to attend a Deborah Carroll-Jones dance back in 1996, I was hesitant because I had never danced to a female caller.
 Generally speaking, I have always preferred to listen to male singers, and I expected it would be the same for callers.
 I was promised that dancing to Deborah would change my mind and when she sang “Fisherman’s Luck,” she had me “hooked.”
 It would be another ten years before I entertained the notion of becoming a caller, and I certainly had no idea of the many challenges that would present.
 Deborah is an inspiration for female callers all over the world and has helped pave the way and open doors for all of us.
 Her personal support of my efforts as a caller AND a music producer are hugely appreciated.
 When I asked if she would record a guest vocal for CHIC2006 – (Your Love Has Lifted Me) Higher & Higher, her immediate response was, and I quote, “HELL, YES!.”
 She was just as enthusiastic about recording CHIC2014 - Whatever Lola Wants and embraced the character with a vocal that surpassed my amazingly high expectations.
 It's no wonder she's my second-favorite caller!